makeabilitylab/physcomp/arduino/index.md

 So, our lessons start and stick with **output** to solidify understanding of how you to programmatically control microcontroller pins before adding in **input**—where the fun, of course, really starts!
 Moreover, most resources—at least those we are aware of—strike a different balance between depth and breadth.
 We love Adafruit's [tutorials](http://learn.adafruit.com/) but they tend towards step-by-step construction recipes rather than explaining *why* or *how* things work.
 As a college-level resource, we attempt to provide a deeper understanding at a cost of complexity and longer lessons.
 But we think it's worth it.

-Let the fun begin!
+Let the fun begin! 🚀🥳

-These tutorials are interactive and designed to be completed **in order**.
+The following tutorials are interactive and designed to be completed **in order**.
 All Arduino code is open source and in this [GitHub repository](https://github.com/makeabilitylab/arduino).

 <!-- The [Adafruit lessons](https://learn.adafruit.com/series/learn-arduino) provide a rapid, broad taste of using microcontrollers for digital and analog I/O. As a book, Blum's [Exploring Arduino](https://alliance-primo.hosted.exlibrisgroup.com/permalink/f/kjtuig/CP51311244450001451) goes deeper; however, ne -->